ahstram/al3c/README.md

 - simulation model
 - distance function to compare observed & simulated data

-the XML file will then specify
+and an XML configuration file, which will specify

 - the location of the shared library (.so file)
 - the observed dataset